Kyudow/heli-disable-thermal-and-nightvision-FIVEM-GTAV/README.md

  * Whilst in Helicam: when hovering over a vehicle and close enough to it, you can see vehicle info.
 If you can see this, press SPACE to lock camera onto the vehicle.
 SPACE again to unlock camera.
  * Press the X key to rappel from the helicopter
  * Press the G key as helicopter pilot to switch on the spotlight (this is synced across the network to all players)

- Changelog:
- * 2017/06/08: Added smoothing to camera movement.
- * 2017/06/08: Added Nightvision and Thermal Vision.
- * 2017/06/09: Made camera movement smoother when zoomed in.
- * 2017/06/12: Added rappel, spotlight and showing of vehicle information + lock onto vehicle.
-Changed some keys.
-Added screen effect overlay to make it look like cam feed.